wahyupujiono/SistemTerdistribusi_Raft/README.md

     $ pip install -r requirements.txt    # Install all the dependencies

 # How To Run Project

+1. Edit file `nodes.txt` to specific node that want to start

 ## Linux

 1. Using Terminal